Tutopiya Logo

 IdeaWhat it meansHow the exam uses it

-How to solve a table or Venn probability question — step by step
+How to solve a Venn diagram or table probability question — step by step

-The safest method works for survey and frequency questions.
+The safest method works for completion and probability questions alike.

 Once you have worked through a few, test yourself with the free Venn Diagrams and Tables quiz — it tells you fast whether the method has actually stuck.

-Table vs Venn layout: which approach does the question want?
+Table vs Venn diagram: which representation does the question want?

 Venn Diagrams and Tables in past-paper wording: command words that matter